-Another (expected) phenomenon observed in the experimentation concerns the relationship between performance and specificity level of a category: whenever a category includes a well defined and limited topic, performance in terms of precision and recall is higher, reaching for both indicators the level of 85%.
+Another (expected) phenomenon observed in the experimentation concerns the relationship between performance and level of specificity of a category: whenever a category includes a well defined and limited topic, performance in terms of precision and recall is higher, reaching for both indicators the level of 85%.
 Analogously, for such categories, the learning phase is shorter.

-Tab.
-3 illustrates such a situation for some categories with this characteristics.
+Table 3 illustrates such a situation for some categories with this characteristics.

-Other experiments have been focused on identifying the best threshold to be employed for alerting.
+Other experiments have been focused on the identification of the best threshold to be employed for alerting.
 We have seen that using only the Rank value (an integer ranging from 1 to 5), precision was maximized (over 80%) and that, by increasing the specific value considered for the threshold, precision was further improved.
+Fig. 7 shows that the higher the threshold (4 or 5), the steeper is the learning curve, and higher are the precision values obtained (several values saturate at 100%).

-Finally, we have computed a measure of the effort required to the user of ifMail, in terms of the number of "move operations" of a message towards its correct folder (category).
-More specifically, we have considered successive groups of 60 messages (i.e., four days), and we have counted (Fig. 4) the number of correct system categorization operations and the number of user moves, i.e., the explicit indication done by the user on a single message, since the system was not able to categorize the message correctly.
-It is interesting to see that, as the user "teaches" to the system how to categorize, the system "learns".
+Finally, we have computed a measure of the effort required to the user of ifMail, in terms of the number of 'move operations' of a mail message towards its correct folder (category).
+More specifically, we have considered successive groups of 60 messages (i.e., four days), and we have counted:

+- the number of correct system categorization operations (green line on the top part of Fig. 8); - the number of user moves, i.e., the explicit indication done by the user on a single message, since the system was not able to categorize the message correctly (red line in Fig. 8).

+It is interesting to see that, as the user 'teaches' to the system how to categorize, the system 'learns'.
 After about 70 messages received, the user needs to move about 50% of the messages to their correct folder.
-After about 300 messages, the system "has learned", and it is able to categorize correctly more than 50 messages out of the incoming 60, with a missed-categorization rate of less than 16%.
+After about 300 messages, the system 'has learned', and it is able to categorize correctly more than 50 messages out of the incoming 60, with a missed-categorization rate of less than 16%.